Endurance

 Kevin Koskella explains how to master the top five challenges to breathing in freestyle

 The most common question I hear in the triathlete world about the mysteries of swimming efficiently usually involves something with breathing.
-In freestyle, it is the first step to get your body position right.
+In freestyle, it is the first step to getting your body position right.
 Then, for many, you throw in breathing and everything goes haywire!
-This has to do with lack of balance, using your head instead of your core to breath, and a few other factors.
+This has to do with lack of balance, using your head instead of your core to breathe, and a few other factors.

 Here are the top 5 challenges in learning how to breathe in freestyle, along with the remedies on how to get over these: